Ground loop (electricity): Ground currents on signal cables

-If I is an AC current this can result in noise added to the signal path in component 2.
+If I is an AC current, this can result in noise added to the signal path in component 2.

 Sources of ground current

 The diagrams in this section show a typical ground loop caused by a signal cable S connecting two grounded electronic components C1 and C2.
-The loop consists of the signal cable's ground conductor, which is connected through the components' metal chassis to the ground wires P in their power cords, which are plugged into outlet grounds which are connected through the building's utility ground wire system G.
+The loop consists of the signal cable's ground conductor, which is connected through the components' metal chassis to the ground wires P in their power cords, which are plugged into outlet grounds that are connected through the building's utility ground wire system G.

 Such loops in the ground path can cause currents in signal cable grounds by two main mechanisms: